zaimoni/RSRevived/PreRelease/readme_revived.txt

 ** see across district boundaries (so does your minimap) ** throw grenades across district boundaries
 ** fire at targets across district boundaries, etc.
-** [release blocker] Unfortunately, the AI is just as unimpaired as you.
+** Unfortunately, the AI is just as unimpaired as you.

+REVIVED 0.9.9.5 CHANGES
+* NPC speech restored.
+* bump to chat crash bug fixed
+* some redraws added -- should have much more immediate feedback that you have moved/rested/recharged.
+  There are most likely additional coverage holes (that is, won't guarantee that all times lag is happening that your displayed energy level is 0 or less).

 REVIVED 0.9.9.4 CHANGES
 ------------------